shakahl/LibreAutomate-C-Sharp/README.md

 ![window](https://www.quickmacros.com/au/help/images/window.png "Editor window")

 ### How to build
 Need Visual Studio 2019 with C#, C++, .NET 5.0 SDK and Windows 10 SDK.
+If VS still does not support C# 10, need VS preview.

 1. Open Au.sln in Visual Studio.
 Ignore "failed to load project" errors.
 2. Build solution (not just the startup project).
 3. Switch to platform x86, build solution, switch back to AnyCPU.
+4. Copy missing files (.db, .dll, etc) from the installed program folder to the output folder "_".
-4. Run Au.Editor project.
+5. Run Au.Editor project.
 It should open the editor window.